fabricacode/arduinoLightAnimation/README.md

 Features

 - order for setting animation keyframe is not relevant
-- transition time when animation are changed on runtime
+- transition when animation are changed on runtime

 Features/comparison with css